pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1799 AWS Certification & gzip Command

+Today working in a Linux server, I will need to clean disk space, looking for techniques to compress files to reduce their size, I found the `gzip` tool, with the gzip tool I can compress a big text file 1.5 GB into a smaller file only 200MB, this was an amazing reduction, next with the zcat command I can read the file compressed without uncompressed.
+In other topic I continue studying for my AWS certification, this time with the authentication services like Security token services and Active Directory.

 ### Day 1798 Continue with AWS

 Today I continue studying for my AWS certification, the billing and cost management part is very boring for me but it's an important part of the AWS cloud.

 ### Day 1797 Airflow and DAGs